 This program prepares students for employment as automotive body technicians, paint and body helpers, automotive refinishers, auto collision estimators and automobile body repairers.
-The required 1,400 hours is divided into the following segments: paint and body helper, paint and body assistant, auto collision estimator, frame and body repairman, automotive refinishing and auto body repairer.
+The required 1,400 hours is divided into the following segments: automotive collision repair and refinishing helper/assistant, automotive collisions refinishing technician, non-structural damage repair technician, damage analysis estimating, automotive collision welding, cutting and joining and structural damage repair technician.
 In addition to being certified by the National Institute for Automotive Service Excellence (ASE), this program is approved by both the National Automotive Technical Education Foundation (NATEF) and I-CAR.
 This program qualifies students for I-CAR and ASE certifications.
-Possible ASE certifications include electrical and mechanical components, structural analysis and repair, non-structural analysis and repair, and collision repair and refinishing technician.
+Possible ASE certifications include electrical and mechanical components, structural analysis and repair, non-structural analysis and repair and collision repair and refinishing technician.

-Lake Technical School is a training institution that offers 2 campuses and more than 30 career-technical certificate programs.
-In addition to an autobody collision repair and refinishing program, the school also offers a 2-part automotive service technology program and a 2-part medium and heavy-duty truck and bus technician program.
+Lake Technical College is a training institution that offers two campuses and more than 28 career-technical certificate programs.
+In addition to an automotive collision repair and refinishing program, the school also offers a 2-part automotive service technology program and a 2-part medium and heavy-duty truck and bus technician program.